Inslee announces plan to reopen Washington state restaurants, other businesses based on COVID-19, hospitalization rates in regions

 Long-term care facilities can accept visitors only outdoors, with limited exceptions for end-of-life care and essential support personnel.

-The restrictions didn’t apply to day care centers, schools and construction and manufacturing businesses and grocery and retail stores are capped at 25% of capacity.
+The restrictions don’t apply to daycare centers, schools and construction and manufacturing businesses.
+Grocery and retail stores are capped at 25% of capacity.

 Personal services, such as barber shops and salons, are limited to 25% capacity.